 Small Tunnels – Big Butts

-I grew up in the 70’s and have vague memories of the Vietnam War, so I was really excited for Mr. Bean’s tunnel tour.
-I was able really to get a glimpse into war history from the perspective of this legendary historian.
+I grew up in the 70’s and have vague memories of the Vietnam War, so I’m really excited about Mr. Bean’s tunnel tour and am able really to get a glimpse into war history from the perspective of this legendary historian.

 Unfortunately, the Vietnamese version of the “American War” is different from the American’s version.
 Most war museums in Vietnam show a disturbing version of this chapter in history.
-Luckily, the Cu Chi Tunnels are a fascinating, balanced, and well-preserved look at this moment in time.
+Luckily, the Cu Chi Tunnels tour presents a fascinating, balanced, and well-preserved look at this moment in time.

-The “Cao Dai – Cu Chi Tunnel tour” is a great escape from Saigon.
+Although there is so much to see and do in Ho Chi Minh City, the “Cao Dai – Cu Chi Tunnel tour” is a great day trip if you need a brief escape.
 Ask for Mr. Bean and he will bring the death and destruction of this former war zone to life.